pycompression/python-isal/README.rst

 ``isal_zlib`` and ``igzip`` are meant to be used as drop in replacements so their api and functions are the same as the stdlib's modules.
-Except where isa-l does not support the same calls as zlib (See differences below).
+Except where ISA-L does not support the same calls as zlib (See differences below).

 A full API documentation can be found on `our readthedocs page
 <https://python-isal.readthedocs.io>`_.